This post was originally published in July 2021 and has been updated for accuracy and comprehensiveness.

 |Landed properties (with special permission from Singapore Land Authority||–|

-6 Steps in Buying a Condo in Singapore for Foreigners
+6 steps to buying a condo in Singapore for foreigners

 #1: Double-check the affordability of the property

 Before jumping into the buyers’ pool, double-check how much you can comfortably afford.
 Our affordability calculator can estimate your maximum home loan amount and the property purchase price you can afford based on income, age and existing loan commitments.

 Also, consider how long you intend to hold on to the property as the Inland Revenue Authority of Singapore (IRAS) levies a 4-12% Seller’s Stamp Duty (SSD) to those who sell their property within the first three years of purchase.